honeycombio/mongodbtools/README.md

 Two packages.
 One for ingesting mongodb logs (logparser) and the other for query normalization (queryshape).

+## Stats script

+scripts/mongo_stats.sh is a shell script that collects some statistics from the server and the mongo instance and submits them to Honeycomb.
+It is a template for you use in creating your own stats scripts - it might work for you as is but likely needs modification to fit your environment.
+It has been tested against MongoDB 3.2.

+Though it is technically a shell script, the majority of the logic in the script is javascript interpreted by the mongo client.
+The javascript functions parse server information and collect information about locks and other server statistics, then return it as a JSON object.
+That JSON object is the payload that is sent to Honeycomb.

+It is intended to be run from cron every minute - internally it runs 4 times, submitting statistics every 15 seconds.

 ## Thanks

 The logparser package is spiritually derived from Travis Cline's PEG